2021 Vendor applications

 The Food Bank will be offering gift wrapping for a cash donation on site!

-Our vendors will be selling knitting, crocheting, sewing, quilting, woodworking, chalk art, baking, jerky, saddle pads, home made greeting cards, canning, wreaths, garlands, center pieces, clothing, signs, decor, gift baskets, honey products, hand tied flies and fly boxes, skincare items, jewelry, Fairy doors, mixed media paintings, jelly roll rugs, essential oils, custom cups, paper crafts, paracord items, Christmas crafts, snow-buddies, hand-tied blankets and farmhouse benches.
+Our vendors will be selling knitting, crocheting, sewing, quilting, woodworking, chalk art, baking, jerky, home made greeting cards, canning, wreaths, garlands, center pieces, clothing, signs, decor, gift baskets, honey products, skincare items, jewelry, Fairy doors, mixed media paintings, jelly roll rugs, essential oils, custom cups, paper crafts, paracord items, Christmas crafts, snow-buddies, hand-tied blankets and farmhouse benches.

 Stay tuned as we add to our what's happening at the Westward Christmas market this year.